 #1 Goal Setting

 Set concrete, realistic goals: Know where it is you want to end up.
 I know at first, sometimes the goal is simply survival.
 Get solidly in your mind what you want in a situation and then do what it takes to get there.
-Women after midlife divorce want to physically, emotionally, spiritually, socially survive, but we want to do more than survive.
+Women after midlife divorce want to physically, emotionally, spiritually, socially overcome divorce, but we want to do more than survive.
 We want to have an invigorating, adventurous, joy-filled life!
 So spend some time figuring out exactly where you want to be in a year, and then start taking small steps every single day to move to that destination.
 It’s hard to get someplace if you don’t know where you’re going.
 Think seriously about what your goals are now, and then keep pressing on until those goals are accomplished.
-Start simply and then keep refining your goals as you grow stronger and your dreams become more clear.
+Start simply and then keep refining your goals as you grow stronger and your dreams become more clear – the fear after divorce will subside.

 #2 Mental and Physical Fitness